 Specialist tools are available for aspects of development such as GUI design, diagramming and documentation but some IDEs go beyond the basics and provide some of these facilities in built into the IDE.
-Please click the advert

 Eclipse and NetBeans are two open source powerful IDEs which support the development of Java programs as standard.
 These are both available as a free download.